-The paper-based group of voters is probably a small subset of your voting population.
+The paper-based group of voters is usually a small subset of your voting population.
 The rest of your membership is likely going to receive their notice to vote via an electronic method (email or SMS).
-First, your election must be set up to facilitate both of these groups of voters.
+First, your vote must be set up to facilitate both of these groups of voters.

-Proceed to the "Voters" stage of your election setup.
-When inputting your voter list, you will need to provide a ballot ID for each voter.
+Proceed to the "Voters" stage of your vote setup.
+When inputting your voter list, you will need to provide a Ballot ID for each voter.
 This includes your non-electronic voters.

-Distribute the access keys to your paper-based voters as you see fit if they have someone that can assist them with casting their vote at a computer or mobile device at home; or, hold onto the list of keys, and move onto the "Voting" section below.
+Distribute the access keys to your paper-based voters as you see fit; or, hold onto the list of keys, and move onto the "Voting" section below.

-Once you have your election running, there are several ways you can assist your paper-based voters in casting their vote:
+Once you have your vote running, there are several ways you can assist your paper-based voters in casting their vote:

-Create a paper ballot for them and mail it to them: you can create a paper ballot using your favorite word processing program, such as Microsoft Word, or by printing out the web page of the electronic ballot.
+Create a paper ballot for them and mail it to them: you can create a paper ballot by including a paper ballot in the printed notice, using a word processing program, such as Microsoft Word, or by printing out the web page of the electronic ballot.
 Ask the voter to fill out the ballot, and then have them mail it back to you.
-The ballot can be submitted by: Obtaining the voter's access key (if you did not take note of it before distributing it, you can surface it in the voter list; see above for instructions).
-Input the key at electionbuddy.com/ballot Fill out the ballot identically to how the paper ballot was filled out.
+Follow these steps to submit the ballot: Obtain the voter's access key.
+Input the key at electionbuddy.com/ballot.
+Fill out the ballot identical to how the paper ballot was filled out.
 Verify that you've chosen the right candidates/options as per your voter's paper ballot, and submit.

 Work with voters to cast their vote via phone: If you have available staff, you can allow voters to call your organization.
-A representative reviews the ballot with them over the phone, and enters choices on behalf of the voters into electionbuddy.com using the voters' access key.
+A representative reviews the ballot with them over the phone and enters choices on behalf of the voters into electionbuddy.com/ballot using the voters' access key.
 This method would also work if you wanted to communicate with your voters via mail.

-The representative will need to ask for something to identify the voter in the voter list (this would be based off of how your election has been set up) in order to find them to surface their specific key; alternatively, if the voter has been left off the list and manual access keys have been included in the election, the representative can find any available manual key and surface it to assign it to that voter.
+The representative will need to ask for something to identify the voter in the voter list (this would be based on how your vote has been set up) in order to find them to surface their specific key.
+Alternatively, if the voter has been left off the list and manual access keys have been included in the vote, the representative can find any available manual key and surface it to assign it to that voter.

 The representative takes that key and inputs it into electionbuddy.com/ballot.

 This opens up the ballot.
-The representative then walks them through the ballot, and records their choices on the ballot as the representative and voter go through it.
+The representative then walks the voter through the ballot and records their choices on the ballot.

 The representative will need to verify the ballot in the same way that the voter would if they were submitting their vote themselves by reviewing the voter's choices with them.

-Offer on-site options: If your voters are in a community or a residence, or live by your offices (basically, anywhere where it would be convenient for them to have a chance to vote in-person), you can set up a polling station.
-This polling station can be handled in two ways: You can provide voters with some kind of paper ballot and have the choices entered into ElectionBuddy by a representative of your organization on electionbuddy.com/ballot or you can set up a tablet/iPad or computer and use ElectionBuddy's kiosk mode for simple electronic, in-person voting, with your staff on-hand to assist them with the electronic device as needed.
+Offer on-site options: If your voters are in a community or a residence, or live by your offices, you can set up a polling station.
+This polling station can be handled in two ways: You can provide voters with a paper ballot and have the choices entered into ElectionBuddy by a representative of your organization on electionbuddy.com/ballot or you can set up a tablet/iPad or computer and use ElectionBuddy's Kiosk Mode for simple electronic, in-person voting, with your staff on-hand to assist them with the electronic device as needed.